-Growing Your Own Hibiscus Sabdariffa Plant
+Growing Hibiscus Sabdariffa

-Pot or Garden Planting
+Pot or Garden Planting?

 If you live in a cooler climate and don't have a greenhouse or an adequate place indoors, you may need to adjust the time of planting described above accordingly to ensure there will be no temperatures that are too cold.
-Hibiscus sabdariffa can die at temperatures below 40 F or 4 C. If you live in an area with frequent frosts, planting in ground may not be an option.
+Hibiscus sabdariffa can die at temperatures below 40°F or 4°C. If you live in an area with frequent frosts, planting in-ground may not be an option.

 When planting outside, choose an area that will be in full sunlight.
 If you live in a consistently warm climate, this is not as critical.
 In most circumstances, however, they thrive best with as much sunlight as possible.
-The soil needs to be made to not retain water.
-If you don't have any well drained soil on your property, you will need to adjust the area where you decide to plant by adding a few inches worth of a combination of sand and peat moss.
+The soil needs to be amended to not retain water.
+If you don't have any well-drained soil on your property, you will need to adjust the area where you decide to plant by adding a few inches worth of a combination of sand and peat moss.
 The ideal ratio should be 2:1:1 of soil, peat moss, and sand, respectively.